 · If the night, or group, does not suit you or your child there are a number of other Scout groups in the Nowra area

 · After the initial six week trial, a child who decides he or she would like to become a Scout will be invested as a member.
-Joining and Term fees will be required at this time and your already completed Y1 form will be sent to the NSW Branch Office.
+Joining and Term fees will be required at this time and your already completed Y1 form will be endorsed a d sent to the NSW Branch Office.

 · Your section Leader will advise you on the investment ceremony.
 Family members are welcome to attend this ceremony.

 What paperwork is required to join?

 Application form Y1